An overview of Staten Island Ferry service stats and our ferry fleet.

 Barberi Class Boats

-There are two ships in this class, Andrew J. Barberi and the Samuel I. Newhouse.
-The Barberi entered service in 1981 and the Newhouse in 1982.
-Each boat carries 5,200 passengers, with a crew of 15.
-The boats are 310 feet long, 69 feet 10 inches wide, with a draft of 13 feet 6 inches, 3,335 gross tonnage, service speed of 16 knots, and 7,000 horsepower.
+There is one ship in this class, the Samuel I. Newhouse.
+The Newhouse entered service in 1982.
+The boat carries 5,200 passengers, with a crew of 15.
+The boat is 310 feet long, 69 feet 10 inches wide, with a draft of 13 feet 6 inches, 3,335 gross tonnage, service speed of 16 knots, and 7,000 horsepower.

 Austen Class Boats

 There are two sister ships, Alice Austen and John A. Noble, in this class, which began service in 1986.
 Each boat carries 1,107 passengers, with a crew of 9.
 The boats are 207 feet long, 40 feet wide, with a draft of 8 feet, 6 inches, 499 gross tonnage, service speed of 16 knots, and 3,200 horsepower.

 The American Legion is a high speed utility boat that was purchased with $1 million donated by the NASDAQ Disaster Relief Fund to enable NYC DOT to respond to emergency situations in and around lower Manhattan.
 Gladding-Hearn Shipbuilding in Somerset, Massachusetts built the vessel, which was delivered in March 2007.
 The boat can hold 12 passengers in addition to its crew and has a top speed of 30 knots.
 In situations where a ferry may require assistance in mid-harbor, the utility boat will be used to shuttle maintenance staff quickly from the terminals to the boat.
 The boat will also be used to deliver NYC DOT staff and equipment to the private ferry landings around Manhattan during an emergency.